FREQUENTLY ASKED QUESTIONS

 A: Not typically.
 Most positions offered through the Guild only allow for work on one of our two shows per semester.

-The exceptions to this rule include both E-Board and Marketing Team members, who work for both shows simultaneously.
-In fact, members of Marketing team are typically the only [Guild members] who can hold two positions at the same time - Marketing PLUS an Artistic team position on (or performer in) one of the season's shows.
+The exceptions to this rule include E-Board, Scenic/Build Team, and Marketing Team members - who work for both shows simultaneously.
+In fact, members of Marketing team are typically the only Guild members who can hold two positions at the same time - Marketing PLUS an Artistic team position on (or performer in) one of the season's shows.

 MORE ON AUDITIONS/APPLICATIONS HERE